 In order to get parental allowance, you must be insured under the Finnish Health Insurance Act.

-Parental allowance for one child is paid for a maximum of 320 working days.
+Parental allowance for one child is paid for 320 working days.
 If a child has two parents who are entitled to parental allowance, the days of parental allowance are divided equally between the parents, i.e. they will both be entitled to 160 working days.

 Working days are Monday to Saturday, with the exception of midweek holidays.
 A midweek holiday is a holiday that falls on some other day than a Sunday.

 You can get parental allowance flexibly at the times of your preference until the child turns two.

 If you are employed, your employer may have the right to restrict your periods of parental leave.
 If your employer agrees, you can take your parental allowance days in short periods or even as individual days.

 Example - Splitting parental leave into shorter periods

 Ella and Ari share their parental allowance days equally.
 Ella first takes 130 working days of parental leave and then returns to work while Ari stays home taking care of their baby.
 When Ari’s parental leave ends, Ella, as she has agreed with her employer, takes her remaining 30 days of parental leave in the form of individual days weekly before the child turns two.
 She does a four-day work week and stays home on parental leave one day a week to take care of the child.

 Days that can be taken out at the same time